SpartanX1/SpartanX1.github.io/_posts/2024-10-06-directx-proxy-hook.md

 In my childhood, I never had a fancy PC, so I had do way with my dusty old Dell laptop.
 One of things which was the most important bit while playing games was to know how well it ran.
 This “measure” of performance was the **Frames Per Second** or as we know it **FPS**.
 The higher the FPS, the better the game ran.
 Back then, there were numerous softwares which did this, including the OG one, FRAPS.

 I was always wondered how softwares were able to do this.
-So today, I would be showing you how can we actually capture the FPS in a game !
+So today, I would be showing you how can we actually capture the FPS in a game using win32 programming !
 Don’t worry it sounds very complicated (it was at first), but if you really like learning by doing things on your own, this article is for you.

 We are gonna focus on capturing FPS from Games which are based on Microsoft’s DirectX.
 If you play on a Windows machine, then your game is most likely built using DirectX.
 (There’s also OpenGL similar to DirectX, but that is out of our scope).
 If you’re completely new to game programming, I would recommend reading about DirectX and how we can create games using it.

 ### Pre requisites

  1. Visual Studio: [https://visualstudio.microsoft.com/vs/community/](https://visualstudio.microsoft.com/vs/community/)